Steps for Seeking Internships

 Sign the Agreement

 Complete the top part of the Request for Credit-BearingInternship form, sign it, and take it to your academic department.
 The Request for Credit-Bearing Internship must be signed by your department’s Faculty Internship Coordinator.
 Remember, your department's internship coordinator needs to approve the internship job description if you found it on your own.
 Have a conversation with your coordinator about how it fits into your academic program.
 Print out your Degree Audit to show that you have the required G.P.A.
 Return the Agreement and signed "Request for Credit-Bearing Internship" form to the Experiential Learning and Career Management.
 You will receive more information, including how to use our Web-based internship database, Career Connection.
+Once you have completed Steps 1-2, please turn in your forms along with a copy of your job description, name of your supervisor and her/his email and phone number.
 Go to step 7 if you found an internship on your own and accepted the position and your department approved it.

 Follow the instructions provided in the folder to create a profile for Career Connection.
 Refer to the ELCM Resume Writing Guide (available online) for creating your internship resume which follows national standards for proper formatting.
 Once your profile is created, you may begin Step 4.

 Finding a Credit-Bearing Internship

 Using targeted search tools, select about 10 possible jobs from the Career Connection database.
 Other resources you may use are going directly to the employer web sites to earch for internships, too.
 Or use employment search tools such as Indeed.com or GlassDoor.com Then schedule an appointment with an internship counselor in ELCM to review the positions.
 Once your résumé is uploaded and we have determined which internships are a good fit for you, we will send your résumé to the employers in Career Connection.
 Our employers rate very highly with our students: 93% of our student interns from this past semester would recommend their employer to other students.